The Benefits Behind Employee Appreciation

 Compensation:

-Compensation refers to a reward – monetary or not – paid to an employee for the work they do at an organisation.
+Compensation refers to a reward – monetary or not – paid to an employee for the work they do at an organisation (this is where the ’employee benefits’ comes into play).
 The compensation we are all most familiar with is a salary, for example, but other perks include free food, unlimited paid time off (PTO), healthcare, bonuses, etc. These are seen as a means to materially recognise their talents and thank them for their time.

 These compensation packages exist to keep employees motivated to stay at their current job.
 If they find another job with better compensation, they might be tempted to jump ship and try something new.
 If they feel like they are taken care of, they are much more likely to stay securely on board.